top of page

 Where We Come In

 Life Insurance Strategies Group isn’t a platform.
 We’re not a carrier.
-We’re an independent consultancy helping financial professionals and their clients make informed, strategic decisions about advanced insurance planning.
+We’re an independent consultancy helping financial professionals and their clients make informed, strategic decisions about advanced insurance planning, with no products to sell and no commissions to earn.

 We help you evaluate fit, compare platform options, coordinate with other advisors, and implement the strategy in a way that’s elegant, compliant, and aligned with your goals.